Meizhou Guangdong, China Travel Guide

 Fees vary significantly by nationality and visa type.
 Check with your local Chinese Embassy or CVASC for accurate amounts.

-Present passport and valid visa.
+Provide your passport and valid visa.
 Fingerprints typically collected for foreign nationals aged 14-70.
 Customs declaration might be needed.

 General requirements for most tourists.

 The official currency of China is the Chinese Yuan Renminbi (CNY), symbolized by ¥.
-Exchange foreign currency at major banks (Bank of The people's republic of china, ICBC), or in airports and some high-end hotels (rates less favorable).
+Exchange foreign currency at major banks (Bank of The people's republic of china, ICBC), or at airports and some high-end hotels (rates less favorable).
 ATMs are widely available and accept overseas cards; notify your bank of travel plans.
 WeChat Pay and Alipay dominate transactions in China, highly recommended for almost all things from street food to major purchases.
 Cash is used less often.

 $21-56 (hostels, street food, local buses, free sites).